 According to the Macau Complementary Tax Law, complementary tax is imposed on a progressive rate scale ranging from 3% to 9% for taxable profits below or equal to MOP 300,000 and 12% for taxable profits over MOP 300,000.
 Taxable profits below MOP 32,000 are exempt from tax.

-According to the Budget and the revised Budget for the financial year 2020 approved by the Legislative Assembly (2020 Budget), the tax-free income threshold for complementary tax has been increased from MOP 32,000 to MOP 600,000 for income derived in the tax year 2019 (taxable income in excess of MOP 600,000 is taxed at 12%), and there is a reduction of MOP 300,000 in the complementary tax payment.
+According to the Budget for the financial year 2021 approved by the Legislative Assembly (2021 Budget), the tax-free income threshold for complementary tax has been increased from MOP 32,000 to MOP 600,000 for income derived in the tax year 2020 (taxable income in excess of MOP 600,000 is taxed at 12%).
 The changes in the tax-free income threshold and the tax brackets are subject to approval by the Legislative Assembly on an annual basis unless such amendments are written into the relevant tax laws.

 Types of taxpayers and associated tax bases